 - Don’t write down the entire password, but rather a hint that would allow you (but nobody else) to reconstruct it.

-NEVER EVER – TELL ANYONE YOUR PASSWORDS or KNOW WHERE YOU KEEP THEM..except in your will.
+NEVER EVER – TELL ANYONE YOUR PASSWORDS or LET SOMEOEN KNOW WHERE YOU KEEP THEM..except in your will.

-PepperEyes.com is dedicated to providing you with the best and most affordable personal protection products on the market to meet the security needs of you, your family members or your business, by assisting anyone who is unwilling to become a victim of crime.
-If you want to take personal responsibility for yourself, your home or your business, buy our high quality discount personal protection products and arm yourself with the knowledge about self-defense and security products and information of the best way to stay secure in an ever-increasing violent world.
-In today’s society being equipped mentally and physically is no longer an option.
+PepperEyes.com is dedicated to providing you with the best and most affordable self-defense products on the market to meet the security needs of you, your family members or your business, by assisting anyone who is unwilling to become a victim of crime.
+If you want to take personal responsibility for self protection, home security, business security, purchase our high quality discount self-defense products and arm yourself with the knowledge about self-defense and security products and information of the best way to stay secure in an ever-increasing violent world.
+In today’s society, being equipped mentally and physically is no longer an option.
 PepperEyes.com is a division of Onyx Knight Enterprises.